 common day of prayer.
 Each year people from a different country are chosen

 Archway's mission is to try to relieve the distress caused by loneliness.
 A local group meets at Abingdon Baptist Church twice a month on alternate Fridays.

 Back to 35 Group is a joint venture between Age UK and 35 Ock street which provides an opportunity for conversation, activities, support and fellowship for the over-50s with tea and cake as well.

 Contact: David Lovegrove at firstname.lastname@example.org

-Christian Forum A weekly column in The Herald series of newspapers delivering a Christian message.
+Christian Forum A monthly column in the Abingdon Round & About magazine delivering a Christian message.